arkarodiwal/Sales-Ranking-Analysis-in-Power-BI/README.md

 - Created Measures and calculated columns required for necessary visualizations using DAX and Time Intelligence in DAX.
 Created date table using DAX.

 ### Result:
--Created an interactive dashboard showing sales and sales person rank analysis based on revenue.
+- Created an interactive dashboard showing sales and sales person rank analysis based on revenue.